 The Bangor University Places of Climate Change Group

 Member of a Bangor-wide collaborative research group named ‘PloCC’ has emerged to jointly address sense-of-place notions in relation to climate change.

 The Bangor University Wellbeing Research Group

 Together with wellbeing researchers in other schools across the University, I founded and lead this group.
 We aim to bring together researchers of wellbeing across the University to share research ideas, experiences and collaborative opportunities.
 We meet monthly in an informal setting, with occasional guest speakers and seminars.
 Contact me if you are interested in coming along.

+My PhD was a Marine EcoSol (www.marine-ecosol.com) collaboration with Bangor University, funded by KESS 2.
 Knowledge Economy Skills Scholarships (KESS 2) is a pan-Wales higher level skills initiative led by Bangor University on behalf of the HE sector in Wales.
 It is part funded by the Welsh Government's European Social Fund (ESF) convergence programme for West Wales and the Valleys.